26 May Fire Rated Decking: What’s the difference between A1 and A2 fire rating?

 Below is a table to demonstrate the testing criteria which grants materials with an A2 rating.

-As specialists in class A fire-rated solutions, Alfresco Floors is more than happy to help aid the specification with your next project.
+As specialists in class A fire-rated decking, Alfresco Floors is more than happy to help aid the specification with your next project.
 Explore our case studies [insert link] to view some of our most recent projects and be sure to download our latest guide to fire regulations.